venkat17005/Food-Delivery-Platform-Performance-Analysis/README.md

 | Total Commission | ₹1,778,007,160 |
 | Total Net Sales  | ₹7,778,562,143 |

-Delivery delay was calculated using:
+For delivery performance, I created:

-**Delivery Delay = Delivery Time Actual − Delivery Time Minimum**
+**Delivery Delay = Delivery Time Actual - Delivery Time Minimum**

-The observed delivery delay values ranged approximately from **-5 to +5 minutes**.
+The delay values were roughly between **-5 and +5 minutes**.

+I also created a delivery status column to classify records as:

+* Early
+* On Time
+* Late

+One thing I noticed was that `Is_Peak_Hour` contained only `0`, so there wasn't enough variation to make a useful peak-hour comparison.

 ---

-## Analysis Performed
+## Analysis I Performed

-The analysis covered the following areas:
+I looked at the data from different angles:

 1. Overall Business Performance
 2. Year-over-Year Performance